Laser and IPL Safety Cautionary

 It is imperative you read this information before your IPL Laser hair removal treatment at Visible Changes to ensure your experience is as effective and comfortable as possible.

 Under no circumstances should any Adelaide beauty clinics be allowed to offer permanent hair removal on the same day as your skin consultation (as recommended by medical professionals).
-A skin consultation and test patch is absolutely paramount 24-48 hours prior to having your Adelaide IPL Laser treatment at Visible Changes.
+Skin consultation and test patches are absolutely paramount 24-48 hours prior to having your IPL Laser treatment.

 Certain medications can make your skin susceptible to becoming sensitive to specific light sources that are used during the IPL/Laser hair removal process.
 This means they may cause hypo or hyper pigmentation, and other skin reactions.
 A test patch must also be performed to ensure that you are not contraindicated to the light source that is used.

-Our Visible Changes therapists are all highly trained with the highest accreditation, including certificates in laser safety.
-Visible Changes requires you to have a skin consultation Adelaide and diagnostic skin imaging prior to commencing treatments to ensure the highest quality in IPL Laser hair removal Adelaide has to offer.
+Our Visible Changes therapists are all highly-trained with the highest accreditation, including certificates in laser safety.
+Visible Changes requires you to have a skin consultation and diagnostic skin imaging prior to commencing treatments to ensure the highest quality in IPL Laser hair removal has to offer.

 - Stay out of the sun and solariums for at least 2-4 weeks before your treatment.
 Sun exposure before and after will increase the risk of complications or side effects.